easygavin/easygavin.github.io/README.md

-Welcome to Gavin's Blog, have a nice trip.
+Welcome to Xiongqs's Blog, have a nice trip.